-This option allows a few processors to be set alone to do output only.
-It can be useful and performance-friendly if the domain sizes are large, and/or the time taken to write a output time is getting significant when compared to the time taken to integrate the model in between the output times.
+This option allows a few processors to be set aside to be responsible for output only.
+It can be useful and performance-friendly if the domain size is large, and/or the time taken to write an output time is becoming significant when compared to the time taken to integrate the model in between the output times.
 There are two variables for setting the option:

-nio_tasks_per_group : How many processors to use per IO group for IO quilting.
-Typically 1 or 2 processors should be sufficient for this purpose. nio_groups: How many IO groups for IO.
+nio_tasks_per_group: How many processors to use per IO group for IO quilting.

+Typically 1 or 2 processors should be sufficient for this purpose.

+nio_groups: How many IO groups for IO.
 Default is 1.